Quantedge – Cambridge Refugee Masters Scholarship

 1. Apply to the University of Cambridge to study your chosen course.
 We advise you to apply to the University as soon as possible.
 You must put King’s College as your first-choice college.

-2. Return a Quantedge-Cambridge Refugee Scholarship application form to the Graduate Admissions Office at King's College no later than your course deadline.
+2. Return a Quantedge-Cambridge Refugee Scholarship application form to the Graduate Admissions Office at King's College no later than 30th April 2021.
+If you wish to apply after this date please contact the Graduate Admissions Office in the first instance.

 The successful candidate will be selected at the discretion of the relevant course Director of Studies, together with Graduate and Senior Tutors.